bcgsc/ntEdit/README.md

 *About ntCard
 We recommend that you run ntCard independently on your short read data, and plot the kmer coverage distribution.
-Ideally, you may select a coverage threshold cutoff (nthits -c) based on the that histogram.
+Ideally, you may select a coverage threshold cutoff (nthits -c) based on that histogram.

 https://github.com/bcgsc/ntCard
 Bioinformatics.
 2017 May 1; 33(9): 1324–1330.